dirkwallenstein/vim-conflict-slides/README.md

     CS_MoveCursorToNextConflict('backward', 'no-wrap')

 There are a few commands to resolve conflicts in bulk.
-It is possible to restrict the operation on conflicts above or below the current cursor position.
+It is possible to restrict the operation to conflicts above or below the current cursor position.
 Example calls:

     :CsModifyAllConflicts base